 Also referred to as Imposter Experience or Imposter Phenomenon, Imposter Syndrome is an intense feeling of fraudulence in your own abilities.
-With quite aptly named, “Imposter” Syndrome, the sufferer usually feels they are ‘acting’ or ‘faking’ their talents.
-Typically, individuals think that they’re lacking sufficient skills (or do not have the same skill level as others) resulting in internalised feelings of not belonging or being different.
+With quite aptly named, “Imposter” Syndrome, the sufferer usually feels they are acting or faking their talents.
+Typically, individuals fear that they lack sufficient skills to do their job or resulting in internalised feelings of not belonging or being different.

 Psychologist Pauline Rose Clance was the first to investigate ‘feeling like a fraud’.
 Her study began after identifying that a number of her undergraduate students felt that they didn’t deserve a spot at the university, despite being high achievers.
 While Clance knew these claims were unfounded, she remembered feeling a similar way when she was younger.

 Clance, with the help of Valerie Young, decided to investigate these feelings.
 She conducted a study of women at the university she worked at – those either studying or working at the Institution.
 The study found pervasive thoughts of feeling like an imposter.
 To analyse the concept further, she introduced studies across race, age, gender and a range of job occupations.
 These emotions were more prevalent in minority groups.
 However, all of the groups established imposter-like feelings and fraudulence.